An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Introduction

 \section{Introduction}

-The study of optimal transport (OT) traces its origins to Monge's pioneering work in 1781 \cite{monge} and has since grown into a cornerstone of pure and applied mathematics, profoundly shaped by Kantorovich's relaxation theory \cite{Kantorovich42,Kantorovich48}.
-At its core, OT seeks the most cost-efficient transportation plan between two probability measures, yielding the Wasserstein distance as a natural metric on the space of probability distributions.
-A transformative perspective emerged with Benamou and Brenier's seminal work \cite{bb00}, which reformulated the Monge-Kantorovich problem with quadratic cost through continuum mechanics, introducing the dynamic optimal transport (DOT) framework for equal-mass densities.
-As a refined OT model, DOT captures realistic transport phenomena (e.g., fluid dynamics, crowd movement) where intermediate states are physically meaningful \cite{Santamot}.
-This framework has since permeated diverse fields, including mean-field games \cite{bb15,graber15}, Wasserstein gradient flows \cite{ambrosio21,bb16}, and dynamic unbalanced OT \cite{kondratyev16,liero18,chizat18}, with broad applications \cite{cyx18,cyx21}.
-Although numerical methods for Wasserstein distances and static plans are well developed \cite{sinkhorn,solomon,chambolleot,hot}, computing the associated time-dependent transport paths (interpolations) remains a significant computational challenge.
+Optimal transport (OT) traces its origins to Monge's pioneering work \cite{monge} and has grown into a cornerstone of pure and applied mathematics, profoundly shaped by Kantorovich's relaxation \cite{Kantorovich42,Kantorovich48}.
+Generally, it finds the most cost-efficient transportation plan between two probability measures, yielding the well-known Wasserstein distance.
+In the seminal work \cite{bb00} of Benamou and Brenier, a continuum-mechanics perspective was developed that reformulated the Monge-Kantorovich OT problem for measures with compact support in the same Euclidean space under a quadratic cost as a kinetic energy minimization problem constrained by a continuity equation, commonly referred to as \emph{dynamic optimal transport} (DOT).
+Later, Lisini \cite{lisini07} extended DOT to Borel measures with finite moment on separable Banach spaces, and to smooth finite-dimensional complete Riemannian manifolds.
+As a refined OT model, DOT gives not only the cost but also a time-dependent displacement interpolation, capturing realistic transport phenomena (e.g., fluid dynamics, crowd movement) in which intermediate states are physically meaningful \cite{Santamot}.

+As OT and DOT are fundamental optimization problems with growing practical applications, their computational and numerical aspects have drawn considerable interest in recent years \cite{peyre}.
+To date, highly efficient numerical methods for OT have been achieved (see \cite{sinkhorn,solomon,chambolleot,hot} for example).
+In contrast, solving the associated DOT problems remains a challenge, especially on complex non-Euclidean domains (see \Cref{relatedworkds} for details).
+To bridge this methodological gap, this paper aims to design an efficient numerical optimization framework, together with an open-source software package\footnote{\url{https://github.com/chlhnu/DOTs-SOCP}}, for solving DOT problems on smooth surfaces, i.e., compact and connected two-dimensional Riemannian manifolds (see \Cref{sec:mdot} for the detailed background and concrete formulation of the problem).